tdefise/certifications/HashiCorp Certified - Terraform Associate/9. Understand Terraform Cloud and Enterprise capabilities/README.md

 Terraform starts with a single, **default** workspace named default that cannot be delete.

+Within your Terraform configuration, you may include the name of the current workspace using the ``${terraform.workspace}`` interpolation sequence.

 Terraform Cloud workspace variables let you:

--customize configurations, modify Terraform's behavior, and store information like provider credentials.
+- Customize configurations, modify Terraform's behavior, and store information like provider credentials.

 ### 9b) Differentiate OSS and Terraform Cloud workspaces